andersmurphy/andersmurphy-blog/resources/posts/2019-10-27-clojure-sorting-tuples.md

 ### Sorting different length tuples

-If the tuples are of different lengths the default sort will be based on the length of the tuples rather than a lexical sort of their contents.
-Falling back on the lexical sort for tuples of the same length.
+If the tuples are of different lengths the default sort will be based on the length of the tuples rather than a lexical sort of their contents, falling back on the lexical sort for tuples of the same length:

 ```clojure
 (sort [[2 3] [1 2 1] [1 1] [1 0]])